-The Methodist Community Counseling Program Foundation, Omaha Public Schools and neighborhood churches since 1996.
+The Methodist Community Counseling Program Foundation, Omaha Public Schools and neighborhood has been a collaborative effort of the Methodist Hospital churches since 1996.
 The program's mission is to provide accessible, affordable behavioral health services in the neighborhoods where you live, work and learn.
 The Methodist Community Counseling Program includes a team of licensed mental health practitioners dedicated to helping clients improve their quality of life by addressing their unique mental health and emotional challenges.
 Counseling services are offered to students in each middle school, high school and alternative program in Omaha Public Schools and to the community at locations across Omaha.